I may get commissions for purchases made through links in this post (at no extra cost to you).

 Cut the middleman out and buy directly from the farmer.

-And most of the time, farmer’s markets are the same price or cheaper.
+And most of the time, farmer’s markets are the same price or cheaper than grocery stores (especially if you factor in the health savings over the years).

-Most people are surprised when I take them to my local farmer’s market and say, “I wish I had this back home!”.
+When I take friends and family to my local farmer’s market they say, “I wish I had this back home!”.
 And I say, “But you do!”.

-Once you have some inspiration going, now’s the time to act!
-Growing knowledge gives us the confidence to build something.
-And building something locks in the knowledge.
+Once you have some inspiration going, now is the time to act!
+Gaining knowledge gives us the confidence to build something.
+And building something locks in that knowledge.

-Grow a plant, help another homesteader, or buy 3 chickens!
-Or even all of the above!
+Grow one plant, help another homesteader with their project, or buy three laying hens.
+Or all of the above!

 And if you’re thinking you can’t raise chickens because you live in the suburbs, think again!
 There’s always a solution.
-For more details on this secret method, check out the documentary Permaculture Chickens.
+For more details on this secret solution, check out the documentary Permaculture Chickens.

-To get you going, here are some skills to grow your homesteading knowledge:
+To get you going, here are some skills you can develop to grow your homesteading knowledge:

 - Preserving Food